univention/univention-corporate-server/doc/manual/windows/samba-domain.rst

 The following example of an ADM file defines a computer policy in which a registry key is configured for the (fictitious) Univention RDP client.
 ADM files can also be converted to the newer ADMX format using third-party tools.
-Further information on the format of ADM files can be found at `Writing Custom ADM Files for System Policy Editor <https://support.microsoft.com/en-us/kb/225087>`_ and `How to create custom ADM templates
+Further information on the format of ADM files can be found at `How to create custom ADM templates
 <http://www.frickelsoft.net/blog/downloads/howto_admTemplates.pdf>`_.
 The
 administrative template must have the file suffix :file:`.adm`: